Essential Travel Tips for Your First Time in Vanuatu

 Otherwise, check out our itineraries for the most popular durations to stay in Vanuatu:

-We also have itineraries for three days LINK#TI049 and five days LINK#TI048, should things be really desperate, but we strongly recommend that you spend more time in Vanuatu.
+We also have itineraries for three days and five days, should things be really desperate, but we strongly recommend that you spend more time in Vanuatu.
 You won't regret it!

 For those with limited time, we highly recommend taking a guided tour to see the highlights in one day.
 Check out the 10 Best Sightseeing Tours in Vanuatu for our personal recommendations.

 Special diets in Vanuatu require a bit of detective work, but don't let that put you off!
-You won't find menus clearly labelled with vegan, vegetarian or gluten-free options, so be prepared to have some friendly conversations with restaurant staff.
+Only menus in more upscale resorts and restaurants clearly label dishes with vegan, vegetarian or gluten-free options, so be prepared to have some friendly conversations with restaurant staff.

 From what we've experienced, many locals aren't familiar with terms like "gluten-free" or specific dietary restrictions, so patience and clear communication go a long way.
 We've found that explaining what you can and can't eat works better than using technical terms.

 The good news?
-We've done the legwork for you in our Vanuatu for Vegans & Vegetarians + 10 Best Restaurants LINK#TTD054 and The Gluten-Free Guide to Vanuatu LINK#TTD056 guides.
+We've done the legwork for you in our Vanuatu for Vegans & Vegetarians + 10 Best Restaurants and The Gluten-Free Guide to Vanuatu guides.

 Self-catering is also a brilliant option if you want more control over your meals (and we've included plenty of shopping tips in those guides too).

-With temperatures reaching average highs of 29°C (84°F) and high humidity all year round, Vanuatu calls for a tropical wardrobe!
+With temperatures reaching average highs of 29°C (84°F) and high humidity all year round, Vanuatu calls for a tropical wardrobe to say the least!

 Light clothing, sun protection, swimwear and sandals/flip-flops are all essentials, whilst other useful items like snorkelling gear, rash vests and walking shoes are optional extras.